 1957: The Beginnings of a somewhat Integrated Universe View

 In 1957 Kees Boeke’s book, Cosmic Vision, The Universe in 40 Jumps, was published; it was the first integrated view of the known universe.
 He could have but did not engage the Planck base units.
 He could have, but did not consider any geometric calculations.
-Yet, he did get the attention of prominent scientists including Nobel laureate Arthur Compton.
-Thereafter, the Eames film<, the Morrison’s book, Powers of Ten, the IMAX (Smithsonian) movie (guide), and the Huang’s scale of the universe opened this conceptual door for anyone who chose to walk through it.
+Yet, he did get the attention of prominent scientists including Nobel-laureate, Arthur Compton.
+Thereafter, the Eames film, the Phylis and Philip Morrison book, Powers of Ten, the IMAX (Smithsonian) movie (guide), and the Huang’s scale of the universe opened this conceptual door for anyone who chose to walk through it.
 Anyone could begin to have an integrated view using base-10 notation of the entire universe.
 It was a fundamental paradigm shift; all the attention given to it has been justified.

 Most of the world’s people live within what we might call, their OwnView.
 Even though subjective and often quite naïve, the elitists and the solipsistic and narcissistic among us, lift up that view as the best view, the only view, and/or the right view.